Numbness is a loss of feeling in a region of your body. Your body doesn’t react to touch, heat, or cold, and you don’t feel pain.

 - nerve damage from alcohol, tobacco, or lead

 If you notice an area of numbness, keep an eye on it.
-If you don’t have an obvious explanation — such as a bug bite — and it doesn’t resolve itself in a couple of days, make an appointment to speak with your doctor.
+If there isn’t an obvious explanation — such as a bug bite — and it doesn’t resolve itself in a couple of days, see a doctor.

-Contact your doctor immediately if you experience other changes to your breasts such as:
+Contact a doctor immediately if you experience other changes to your breasts, such as:

-If you discover a numb area on a breast, you might have an easy explanation, such as recent surgery in the area or the sign of an insect bite.
+If you discover a numb area on your breast, you might have an easy explanation, such as recent surgery in the area or the sign of an insect bite.

-Either way, if the numbness persists, talk about it with your doctor to get an explanation for the loss of feeling.
+Either way, if numbness persists, see a doctor to get an explanation for the loss of feeling.
 Together you can come up with a treatment plan designed to return all, or at least some, sensation to the area.